 When Do You Return the Deposit?

-As per the security deposit policy in New Mexico, a landlord has 30 days to return their tenant’s security deposit upon lease termination if the unit passes inspection and the only damage is normal wear and tear.
+As per the security deposit policy in New Mexico, a landlord has 30 days to return their the security deposit of their tenant upon lease termination if the unit passes inspection and the only damage is normal wear and tear.

 If there are any deductions, such as damages (excluding normal wear and tear) or paying a month’s rent, the landlord must include a written statement of which ones were made and the amount for each deduction.